w3f/polkadot-wiki/docs/kusama-social-recovery.md

 ![](/img/recovery/social-recovery-7.png)

-Once the threshold is reached and the block delay is passed, use the new account to submit a `claimRecovery` transaction that would set a proxy on behalf of your lost account in the underlying.
+Once the threshold is reached and the block delay is passed, use the new account to submit a `claimRecovery` transaction that would set a proxy on behalf of your lost account.
 It means that you can still use the lost account in an indirect way to interact with the network.

 ![](/img/recovery/social-recovery-8.png)